TheJacksonLaboratory/marea/README.md

 ### 5. Concept replacement with Pubtator Central
-[Pubtator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) from the NLM provides data for concept recognition in Pubmed articles for the following categories:
+[Pubtator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) from the NLM provides data for concept recognition in PubMed articles for the following categories:
 * Gene
 * Species
 * SNP